- This event has passed.

 As the U.S. Ambassador to Ukraine from 2016-2019, Marie “Masha” Yovanovitch played a critical role in anti-corruption efforts and supporting Ukraine in the fight against Russia’s invasion of Crimea and the Donbas region.

 Join Global Minnesota for a discussion with Ambassador Yovanovitch at the Humphrey School of Public Affairs.
 Hear about her new memoir, her time in Ukraine and diplomatic career, and her takeaways from the first impeachment trial of former president Donald Trump.
-Audience members will have the opportunity to ask questions during an open Q&A session, led by career Foreign Service Officer Margo Squire.
+Audience members will have the opportunity to ask questions during a Q&A session, led by career Foreign Service Officer Margo Squire.

 The program will also be livestreamed and recorded for a remote audience.
 Following the in-person program, Ambassador Yovanovitch will be available for a book signing.
 Local bookseller Magers & Quinn will be on-site with a limited number of books for sale.
 If you’d like to read more about Lessons from the Edge, click here.